 Introductory Airport Security Tips

-I grew to dread airport security during my five years of traveling full-time as a Fifty-Plus Nomad.
+I dreaded airport security during my five years of traveling full-time as a Fifty Plus Nomad.

 Unfortunately, there is no consistency on what you are required to take off to pass through security.
 Over time, I have found that it is easier to take off everything that could cause a problem before I go through security, including taking out: (1) everything from my pockets; (2) my belt; and (3) my cell phone and computer for separate inspection.

-- Take off my shoes for all flights within or to USA.
-(Usually, you are only required to take off your shoes on flights within, to, or from the us).
+- Take off my shoes for all flights within or to the USA.
+(Usually, you are only required to take off your shoes on flights within, to, or from the US).

 - Put all my toiletries in my checked luggage.

-- Try to put change and keys, as often as possible, in my checked luggage.
+- As often as possible, try to put change and keys in my checked luggage.